Tech-FZ/EmuGUI/README.md

 11. Within the terminal VS Code just opened, type: `pip install --upgrade pip cx_Freeze PyQt6 PyQt6-tools PySide6 python-magic-bin requests python-dateutil psutil`
 12. After this is done, run the main.py script.
 13. To compile the program for users who don't have Python installed, type: `cxfreeze -c emugui.py --target-dir dist --icon EmuGUI.ico`
-14. After that is finished, copy the code into the dist folder PyInstaller created.
+14. After that is finished, copy the code into the dist folder cx_Freeze created.
 15. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
 16. If it works, have fun!
 If not, try to start again from number 9.